dreamx-market/dreamx-docs/http.md

 ### GET /transfers/:account_address

 Returns the deposits and withdrawals of account within a range, specified by the "start" and "end" query parameters, both of which must be UNIX timestamps in seconds.
-Records can be marked as "PENDING" if they are unconfirmed, and "COMPLETE" if their transactions have been mined.
 This endpoint should be [paginated](#pagination).

 ```
 curl https://api.ninja.trade/transfers/0xcd8b267f78f37e947dbadb4239fc0a47ce0c8d09?start=1551734309&end=1552339097